Upper Expected Meeting Times for Interdependent Stochastic Agents: Upper and Lower Meeting Times for Interdependent Stochastic Agents

 \subsubsection{Computing Upper Meeting Times}

 To compute upper (and lower) expected meeting times under our vacuous belief model, we may use Krak's algorithm~\cite{krak2021comphit} for upper (and lower) expected hitting times, restricted to $\B_{\T^2}^c$, as introduced at the end of Section~\ref{subsec:IMCpreli}.
 First of all, we need to identify the sets $\A_{\T^2}$ and $\U_{\T^2}$ that have infinite upper expected meeting time.
-To do so we adapt De Bock's algorithms~\cite{debock2017imprecise} to the product space $\ZZ^2$ with set of transition matrices $\ch(\T^2)$, in full analogy of our treatment on $\ZZ$ with the set $\T$.
+To do so, we apply the algorithms from the end of Section~\ref{subsec:IMCpreli} to the product space \(\ZZ^2\), replacing \(\T\) with \(\ch(\T^2)\).